mars0i/pasta/README.md

 Snipes gain energy from eating nutritious mushrooms, and lose energy from eating poisonous mushrooms.
 Snipes that accumulate sufficient energy give birth, and lose energy as a result of the birth.
-All newborn snipes are placed in a random location at birth.
+At birth, each newborn snipe is placed at a random location in a randomly chosen environment.

-k-snipes (red circles) initially eat mushrooms randomly, but learn to eat mushrooms whose size (normally distributed) signal indicates that they are probably nutritious.
+k-snipes (red circles) initially eat mushrooms randomly, but learn to eat mushrooms whose size signal (which is normally distributed) indicates that they are probably nutritious.

 r-snipes (blue triangles) never learn.
-They produce offspring that exhibit developmental differences: Roughly half of any snipe's offspring (squares) always prefer large mushrooms; the others (triangles) always prefer small mushrooms.
-Those suited to the environment in which they live tend to survive and reproduce, and those unsuited to their environment tend to die before reproduction.
+They produce offspring that exhibit developmental differences: Roughly half of any snipe's offspring (upward-pointing triangles) always prefer large mushrooms;
+the others (downward-pointing triangles) always prefer small mushrooms.
+Those suited to the environment in which they live tend to survive and reproduce, and those unsuited to their environment generally to die before reproduction.

-s-snipes use a social learning (cultural transmission) strategy known as "success bias".
+s-snipes use a social learning, or cultural transmission strategy known as "success bias".
 This is a form of "model bias" because it's a bias toward learning from "models" (teachers, influencers) who have certain properties.
-An newborn s-snipe (purple squares) look around at nearby snipes, and copies the current mushroom size preference of whichever snipe has the most energy.
+A newborn s-snipe (purple square) looks around at nearby snipes, and copies the current mushroom size preference of whichever snipe has the most energy.
 If there are no nearby snipes, the s-snipe tries again on the next timestep.
 Once it adopts a preference, the preference never changes.
 (For more on cultural transmission biases see e.g. Richerson and Boyd's <em>Not by Genes Alone</em>, University of Chicago Press 2006.)

+Snipes' energy levels are reflected in their brightness, with greater brightness indicating more energy.
+Mushroom color indicates nutritiousness.
+Brighter/lighter colors indicating that a mushroom would give energy if eaten.

 ## Installation